-- Two years of chemistry, including either one year of organic chemistry or one semester of organic and one semester of biochemistry.
-Within the two-year chemistry sequence, one year of laboratory is required.
+- One year of chemistry, including either one year of organic chemistry or one semester of organic and one semester of biochemistry.
+Laboratory is required.

 - 12 – 16 credit hours in the humanities and/or the social or behavioral sciences.

-- Although not specifically required, courses in calculus, statistics, genetics, physiology, and biochemistry are recommended.
+- Although not specifically required, courses in inorganic chemistry, statistics, genetics, physiology, and biochemistry are recommended.
 Experience in clinical settings, research or an Honors Thesis in your major, public health, or community outreach activities also are strongly recommended.